Sources: US prepares charges against WikiLeaks' Assange

 The US view of WikiLeaks and Assange began to change after investigators found what they believe was proof that WikiLeaks played an active role in helping Edward Snowden, a former NSA analyst, disclose a massive cache of classified documents.

-Assange remains holed up in the Ecuadorian embassy in London, seeking to avoid an arrest warrant on rape charges in Sweden.
+Assange remains holed up in the Ecuadorian embassy in London, seeking to avoid an arrest warrant on rape allegations in Sweden.
 In recent months, US officials had focused on the possibility that a new government in Ecuador would expel Assange and he could be arrested.
 But the left-leaning presidential candidate who won the recent election in the South American nation has promised to continue to harbor Assange.

 Last week in a speech at the Center for Strategic and International Studies in Washington, CIA Director Mike Pompeo went further than any US government official in describing a role by WikiLeaks that went beyond First Amendment activity.

-Note: CORRECTION: This story has been updated to correctly describe the allegations against Assange in Sweden and clarify Pompeo's comment about free speech protections.